CAPS-UMU/Quidditch/zigzag_tiling/README.md

 This is the landing page for all things ZigZag tiling in Quidditch.

-Most Recent Updates:
+**Most Recent Updates**

-- I tried to manually tile xDSL-supported nsnet kernels [here](https://github.com/CAPS-UMU/Quidditch/tree/zigzag/zigzag_tiling/grapeFruit/zigzag-tiled-nsnet#zigzag-tiled-nsnet).
-Only one can be tiled with zigzag-y tile sizes (in the other cases, quidditch breaks).
+- I tried to manually tile xDSL-supported NsNet kernels [here](grapeFruit/zigzag-tiled-nsnet/README.md).
+Only one can be tiled with zigzag-y* tile sizes (in the other cases, Quidditch breaks).

-- I tiled this one nsnet kernel with zigzag-y tile sizes but it's [slower than the previous tiling](https://github.com/EmilySillars/zigzag/blob/manual-examples/tiling-nsnet/dispatch_1_matmul_transpose_b_1x1200x400_f64_plan_comparison.md#zigzag-estimation-vs-quidditch-performance).
+- I tiled this one working-nsnet-kernel with zigzag-y tile sizes but it's [slower than the previous tiling](#III.-GrapeFruit-(NsNet2-with-one-ZigZag-y-tiled-kernel)).
 There are few different reasons this could be, the most likely that my zizgag cost model does not accurately represent parts of the snitch cluster (does not account for snitch extensions).
-But also I had to disable quidditch double buffering, and the way quidditch allocates space in L1 includes more than one kernel at a time...
+But the way quidditch allocates space in L1 includes more than one kernel at a time...
 - To run a more isolated example, my current steps are to bypass the xDSL backend and use iree's llvm backend, but still run on the snitch cluster (just as a cluster of generic riscv cores).
 This would allow me to hook into the quidditch front end, and then bypass the xDSL backend for certain kernels so I can test them isolated from the xDSL kernel generation.
 - I am tiling at the tensor level (before bufferization).
 In the future, I would would like to modify Quidditch's bufferization pass to allow for the exact memory transfers from L3 to L1 that ZigZag prescribes.
 - Right now, I just want to get a simple kernel fully tiled by ZigZag (including the specific memory transfers from L3 to L1) running with the Quidditch front end and LLVM by-pass backend.
 Once I have that working, I should be able to test better why the ZigZag tiling seems to make performance worse.

+**Quidditch's `TensorTile` pass does not support multi-level tiling. " Zigzag-y" tile sizes refer to  ZigZag tiling schemes flattened/modified to only tile each dimension once.*

 ## Daily Use Commands

-Inside Quidditch directory, do
+Inside `Quidditch` directory, do

 ```
 source ./venv/bin/activate && cd zigzag_tiling